MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS II - Reaching Consensus.md

 - the coordinator does not yet know the value voted by the last 3 acceptors: depending on what they do, the quorum could either be for 1 or 2
 - the proposer $i$ can't do anything as he can't make any safe choice!

-Now that this requirement was explained, let's explain how fast paxos works.
+Now that this requirement was explained, let's explain how fast paxos works.7

 ---